 From Bay City, take M-13 North to US 23 in Standish.
 Continue on US 23 for 200 miles.
 Highlights include pretty little resort towns, impressive beachfront houses, Ocqueoc Falls (outside Rogers City), dockside restaurants, and the tip of the mitt: Mackinaw City.
 It won’t be hard to understand why US 23 has been classified as a National Scenic Byway by the National Forest Service.
 This route was featured in two guide articles from 2014: Sunrise Coast I and Sunrise Coast II.

 Tunnel of Trees

-This stretch of road is only about 22 miles from M-119 from Harbor Springs to Cross Village, but it is one of the best rides in the state and is often mentioned in top ten lists of the best rides in the US.
+This stretch of road, frequently referred to as Michigan’s Tunnel of Trees, is only about 22 miles from M-119 from Harbor Springs to Cross Village, but it is one of the best rides in the state and is often mentioned in top ten lists of the best rides in the US.
 Two lanes and turns are what this road is all about.
 The canopy of trees completely covers the road, making this a popular destination in the fall.